 Today's adventure continues at the Horton Plains Nature Reserve, a wide expanse of rolling hills, forests, and grassland.
-The main inhabitants of the park include wild boar, leopard, porcupine and elk, plus some 87 species of bird.
+The main inhabitants of the park include wild boar, leopard, porcupine, and elk, plus some 87 species of bird.
 You may spot some of these creatures as you travel along remote trails.
-Treks can be made to waterfalls, natural pools and a sheer cliff that drops some 3700 feet, offering great views of the distant tea plantations and southern coast.
+Treks can be made to waterfalls, natural pools, and a sheer cliff that drops some 3,700 feet (1,128 m), offering great views of the distant tea plantations and the southern coast.

 Day 9: Sinharaja Rain Forest

-The tour continues today to Sinharaja rainforest, a Unesco World Heritage site since 1988.
-Walk along narrow paths and wood foot bridges to explore the rich biodiversity of the rainforest, keeping an eye out for monkeys, snakes, amphibians and colorful birds.
+The tour continues today to the Sinharaja rainforest, a Unesco World Heritage site since 1988.
+Walk along narrow paths and wood footbridges to explore the rich biodiversity of the rainforest, keeping an eye out for monkeys, snakes, amphibians, and colorful birds.
 Accommodation is in eco-lodges.

 Day 10: Full-day trek in Sinharaja

 The rainforest is a wonder to behold.
-During this 1-day tour of the forest you will hear bird songs, smell air purified by ancient trees and observe a range of forest creatures going about their business.
-The most significant feature of Sinharaja is the high concentration of endemic species, including 20 of Sri Lanka's 26 endemic bird species, such as the Sri Lankan Blue Magpie and the Green-billed coucal.
+During this full-day tour of the forest, you will hear bird songs, smell the air purified by ancient trees, and observe a range of forest creatures going about their business.
+The most significant feature of Sinharaja is the high concentration of endemic species, including 20 of Sri Lanka's 26 endemic bird species, such as the Sri Lankan blue magpie and the green-billed coucal.

 The bustling provincial capital and administrative center of the south, Galle was Sri Lanka's first international commerce and trade center.
 The ancient port city is famous for Unawatuna Bay, a lovely cove protected by a reef.
 This Unesco World Heritage Site is a 36-hectare fortress built by the Portuguese in 1587 and reconstructed by the Dutch.
 The fort is majestically perched on a peninsula stretching into the sea.
 Even as the city of Galle modernizes, its remarkable collection of ancient structures transports visitors to another time.

 Spend a day with your feet in the sand at Unawatuna, considered one of Sri Lanka's finest beaches.
 The semi-circular coast is fringed by lush groves of palm trees.
-Spend a swimming, eating local food or take a walk to a nearby Buddha shrine.
+Spend time swimming, eating local food, or take a walk to a nearby Buddha shrine.

 A melting pot of cultures and commerce, Colombo is a lively city with a fascinating history.
 Ancient Arab sailors frequented these ports to trade with the Portuguese, Dutch and British colonists that occupied the city.
 Many cultural sights are scattered throughout this vibrant city and its warm, multi-cultural locals are very welcoming.